 Most amazingly, very few of the people taken in by the phoney investment propositions actually checked to see whether Melchizedek actually existed, but they just handed Balos millions of dollars on the strength of his persuasiveness and fancy paperwork.
 Of course Balos had no problem producing all the necessary documents to perpetrate his scams because he was already in the printing business.

 It is hard to feel sorry for the mugs who were taken in by this scam because even a very cursory check would have exposed Balos immediately.
-Even though he wore expensive clothes, drove a Rolls Royce and as the Americans say, he "walked the walk and talked the talk", the very fact that his schemes were based upon a fictitious country with a preposterous name should have immediately triggered alarm bells in the minds of any person living in the modern world.
+Even though he wore expensive clothes and "walked the walk and talked the talk", the very fact that his schemes were based upon a fictitious country with a preposterous name should have immediately triggered alarm bells in the minds of any person living in the modern world.
 George Balos was eventually exposed and jailed, but has rightfully earned his place as one of the more creative conmen of our time.